-Along with cuts and bruises due to physical bullying, there are more physical consequences.
+Along with cuts and bruises due to physical bullying, there are other physical consequences as well.
 For example, targeted kids may experience anxiety.
 Moreover, the stress that their body goes through can cause different health issues.
 Bullied kids often experience headaches and stomach aches.
 And it aggravates any pre-existing conditions that the child may be suffering from.

 Bullied kids find it hard to focus on their studies.
-Slipping grades is one of the prominent signs of a child being bullies.
-They tend to avoid going to school or tuition to get away from the bully.
-And when their grades drop, it further increases their already raised stress level.
+Slipping grades is one of the prominent signs of a child being bullied.
+They tend to avoid going to school or tuition to get away from their bully.
+And when their grades drop, it further increases their already raised stress levels s and anxiety.

 These are some of the signs and symptoms shown by a child who is a victim of bullying.
 Symptoms of Bullying on child are -